folsomcp/ZDIpy/README.md

 - The following lines contain the l order and m order of the spherical harmonic, followed by the real and the imaginary component of the coefficient.
 The first block of these lines is for the alpha coefficient, followed by a blank line, then the beta coefficient, then a blank line, then the gamma coefficient.
 (If the last number in the second line of the file is -3 then the imaginary parts of the coefficients are negative relative to Donati et al. 2006, while if it is -30 the imaginary coefficients are positive.
 Yes that is overly confusing.)

 outBrightMap.dat
-  This is the resulting brightness map (only created if brightness mapping was done).
+- This is the resulting brightness map.
 It contains columns of colatitude, longitude (in radians), and relative brightness.

+outBrightMapGDark.dat
+- The brightness map, with the effect of gravity darkening included, only useful for very rapidly rotating oblate star models.

 outLineModels.dat
-  This file contains the best fit model line profiles.
+- This file contains the best fit model line profiles.
   The file contains blocks of data for each observation.
 Each block begins with a comment (starting in a #) listing the rotational cycle at which the model was computed.
 The subsequent lines contain columns of velocity, I/Ic and V/Ic.
 The block ends in a blank line.
 This is repeated for each observed rotational cycle.
-  Models for individual phases are also saved in same directory as the observed SOD profiles, with file names of [observation name].model
+- Models for individual phases are also saved in same directory as the observed LSD profiles, with file names of observation_name.model

 outObserved.dat
-  This file contains the observed (LSD) line profiles data-points that were actually fit.
+- This file contains the observed (LSD) line profiles data-points that were actually fit.
 It could be useful for verifying the program properly read in the observations, and for comparison with lineModels.dat.
 Columns are velocity, I/Ic, sigma I/Ic, V/Ic, and sigma(V/Ic).
 Each block begins with a comment listing the rotational cycle and file name of the observation, and ends in a black line.
 Observations are in the same order as given in inzdi.dat.

 outFitSummary.txt
-  This file contains some diagnostic output of the fit, for each iteration of the fitting routine (this is also printed to the terminal).
+- This file contains some diagnostic output of the fit, for each iteration of the fitting routine (this is also printed to the terminal).

 ## Other details